mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/workspaces/platform-service-dependencies/index.md

 - [elasticsearch][elasticsearch]: A distributed, RESTful search and analytics engine
 - [elasticsearchexporter][elasticsearchexporter]: A Prometheus exporter for various Elasticsearch metrics
-- [fluentbit][fluentbit]: A log processor and forwarder which allows you to collect any data like metrics and logs from different sources, enrich them with filters and send them to multiple destinations
+- [fluentbit][fluentbit]: A log processor that collects metrics and log data from different sources, enriches them with filters, and forwards them to multiple destinations.
 - [kibana][kibana]: A user interface that provides search and data visualization capabilities for data indexed in Elasticsearch

 |  **Platform Service** | **Dependencies** |